osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 ## `Get Stream View Access Control List`

 Get the ACL of the specified stream view.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**